dotnet/roslynator/docs/Configuration.md

 ## Default Configuration

 If you want to configure Roslynator on a user-wide basis you have to use Roslynator config file.
+Default configuration file can be used with extension for Visual Studio or VS code.

 ### Format of Default Configuration File